Ethnic Minority Achievement Team (EMA)

-The EMA team’s main role is to provide support to English as an Additional Language (EAL) students who have been in UK education for up to 3 years (EAL focus group).
-However, exceptions apply to EAL students, who, despite having been in UK education for longer than 3 years, still display an English language barrier.
-This may be due to either living in linguistically segregated communities in which English isn’t spoken, lack of previous education or the students having additional SEND, all of which resulting into lower rates of progress compared to the other EAL pupils.
-Alongside EAL support, these pupils also benefit from SEND support in conjunction with EAL support, in line with intervention plans put in place through liaison between the EMA and the SEND teams.
+The EMA Department provides support to English as an Additional Language (EAL) students who are new/recent to English (in UK education for up to 3 years).
+Additionally, it caters for the needs of underachieving ethnic minority pupils who, despite having been in UK education for longer than 3 years/UK born, still display an English language barrier.
+This may be due to either living in linguistically segregated communities in which English is not spoken or the students having additional SEND; which impedes the speed and amount of progress they make compared to other EAL pupils who do not have additional SEND.
+These pupils also benefit from SEND support in conjunction with EAL support, in line with intervention plans put in place through liaison between the EMA and the SEND teams.

 Being at early stages of English, EAL students need specific language support within different subjects and they may also benefit from a smaller English language, literacy or numeracy class or 1-1 intervention plan.
-The EMA team provides this for them and works in partnership with subject teachers to train them in order to devise strategies and resources to enable students to learn English faster thus gain quicker access to the mainstream curriculum.
+The EMA team provides support for them and works in partnership with subject teachers to train subject staff and devise strategies and resources to enable students to learn English faster and therefore gain quicker access to the curriculum content.

 EAL focus pupils receive one or more types of the following types of EAL intervention: